Favorites in 2020

 Re: Favorites in 2020

-Your last sentence says it all.ganadofan1 wrote: ↑Thu Apr 30, 2020 12:29 pm You can either spread it out and throw it or you can put the qb at RB.
+ganadofan1 wrote: Thu Apr 30, 2020 12:29 pm You can either spread it out and throw it or you can put the qb at RB.
 Back in 2003 we put a 6' 220 lb qb at rb and he did just fine.
 He was like a hummer but ran a 4.9 forty.
 He did have a kickoff return for a td against Poth in Victoria in 2003 and it made Friday Night highlights on Fox Sports.
 He looked like slow motion.

 You have to do like Herring and adapt the system to your personnel from year to year.